showell/boolean-py-export-example/readme.md

 In my actual use case I want to do something a bit more sophisticated than just rendering the expression in ALL-CAPS, but I believe that my `export` function will handle a lot of typical use cases.

+## Feature request ##

+I am hoping that the folks who maintain `boolean.py` will consider adding my export function into the library and supporting it.